mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol `Q` that inherits from a protocol `P`, all protocol requirements of `P`.

 &#9724; members of a type
-: Given a type, the members of the type are any property, method, typealias or enum case declared in the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.
+: Given a type, the ***members of the type*** are any property, method, initializer, typealias or enum case declared in the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.